krmdel/120_days_of_CUDA_challenge/daily_projects/day_33/README.md

-Day 33: Implementation of tokenizer for transformers in CUDA
+Day 33: Implementation of tokenizer in CUDA

 1) Summary of the daily tutorial: